raspberrypilearning/catch-the-dots/en/step_3.md

 ```
 --- /task ---

-If you click the green flag now you will not see anything happening because all of the cloned sprites appear in the same place.
+If you click the green flag now you will not see anything happening because all of the cloned sprites are hidden and appear in the same place.

 When each clone is created, you want it to appear in one of the 4 corners of the stage.